Billy Koch

-William Christopher Koch (born December 14, 1974) is a former Major League Baseball relief pitcher.
+William Christopher Koch (born December 14, 1974) is an American former Major League Baseball relief pitcher.
 He was born in Rockville Centre, New York and went to West Babylon High School.

-He entered the majors with the Toronto Blue Jays and last pitched in the majors with the Florida Marlins in 2004.
+He debuted in the majors with the Toronto Blue Jays and last pitched in MLB with the Florida Marlins in 2004.

 Baseball career

 Koch played college baseball for Clemson University from 1994 to 1996.
 He was drafted by the Toronto Blue Jays in the first round (fourth pick) of the 1996 amateur draft and made his debut in 1999.
-He made an instant impression by regularly throwing 100 MPH pitches.
+He made an instant impression by regularly hitting 100 MPH with his fastball.

 Koch won a bronze medal with the United States national baseball team at the 1996 Summer Olympics in Atlanta.

 He was groomed for the role of closer, and had mixed success at the role over the next three seasons.
 While he was regarded as one of the most dominating pitchers in the league when he was at his best, at times he battled with his control and composure on the mound.
 Nevertheless, he continued to post improving save numbers (31, 33 and 36) from 1999 to 2001.

 On December 7, 2001, the Blue Jays, now under new management, traded Koch to the Oakland Athletics for Eric Hinske and Justin Miller.
 The trade ended up working out for both teams, as Eric Hinske statistically outperformed Koch in his first season with the Jays while Oakland proved to be a good fit for closer Koch.
 He saved 44 games in 2002 while posting a 3.27 ERA and 93 strikeouts in 932/3 innings as well as earning 11 wins, becoming the first pitcher in major league history to earn 10 wins and 40 saves in one season.
 He won the Rolaids Relief Man Award based on his statistical performance that year.
 Koch, however, gave up a critical ninth-inning home run to Minnesota's A. J. Pierzynski in the deciding game of the A's first-round playoff series.
 That outing would turn out to be the turning point in Koch's career.